ParclLabs/parcllabs-python/README.md

 The Parcl Labs Price Feed (PLPF) is a daily-updated, real-time indicator of residential real estate prices, measured by price per square foot, across select US markets.

-The Price Feeds category allows you to access our daily-updated PLPF and derivative metrics, such as volatility.

 ##### Price Feed
 Gets the daily price feed for a specified `parcl_id`.

-##### Price Feed Volatility
-Gets the daily price feed volatility for a specified `parcl_id`.

 ##### Rental Price Feed
 Gets the daily updated Parcl Labs Rental Price Feed for a given `parcl_id`.